bradyfullerton/NetLogo-TE-Genome-ABM/README.md

 ## RELATED MODELS

-I could find no NetLogo models of the interior of the gene but I benefitted greatly from studying various relatively simple models.
+I could find no NetLogo models of the interior of the genome but I benefitted greatly from studying various relatively simple models.

 ## CREDITS AND REFERENCES